 Do not avoid the messy stuff

 These are the points and situations that tend to give us immediate pause when they arise.
 In those moments, our initial response might be, "Oh, I'm not going to touch that one."
 And yes, there is a time and place for everything.
-But not finding the time and not making the space for it is avoidance, and it allows things to fester to a point where it becomes much worse than if we had addressed it head-on in the beginning.
 The struggle is real, and so are the responsibilities and the decisions that accompany it.
 Yet, struggle, when approached from the right place in our hearts, can deepen a sense of community much faster than fair-weather situations.
 The key is that when those demanding situations present themselves, we come together as a community to address them, not allowing them to fester and get out of control until the harm outweighs any sense of initial discomfort or the perceived advantage of avoidance.
-Leaders do not continue to avoid the hard stuff because they know the work is the mission, and the higher purpose makes us stronger as a collective.

 Power of Purpose